Nigeria, Tanzania Canvass International Collaboration against Coups in West Africa

 Deji Elumoye in Abuja

-Nigeria and Tanzania on Sunday canvassed global support for unconstitutional change of governments in the West African sub-region.
+Nigeria and Tanzania yesterday canvassed global support for unconstitutional change of governments in the West African sub-region.

 Vice President Yemi Osinbajo and his Tanzanian counterpart, Dr. Philip Mpango also agreed on a just energy transition as the global community moves towards a net-zero emissions target.